do-me/d3wordcloud/README.md

 `pip uninstall d3wordcloud-0.0.1-py3-none-any.whl`

 ## Troubleshooting
 If you are using a virtual env (like conda env) and the wordcloud SVG is not showing it is probably related to a [Jupyter bug](https://github.com/jupyter-widgets/ipywidgets/issues/2257).
-A possible workaround is provided in the linked issue.
+A possible workaround is [working in just one notebook at a time](https://github.com/jupyter-widgets/ipywidgets/issues/2257#issuecomment-1270112153)

 ## To Do
 - Port all the settings for full control in Python.